SCLC Post Webinar Resources

 - FORWARD A LINK of the recording to your colleagues: https://cc.readytalk.com/play?id=8g9pfg

-UCSF designates this enduring activity for a maximum of 2.0 AMA PRA Category 1 CreditsTM.
-Participants who watch the webinar recording are eligible to earn up to 2.0 CME/CEU credits.
-Physicians should only claim credit commensurate with the extent of their participation in the webinar activity.
+UCSF designates this live activity for a maximum of 1.5 AMA PRA Category 1 CreditsTM.
+Physicians should claim only the credit commensurate with the extent of their participation in the webinar activity.

 Certificate of Attendance: